SoundCloud: Platforms and features

 A new APN was released in December 2012 which improved mobile device support and added features such as concurrent listening, site navigation, and the ability to create personal collections.
 At this time, SoundCloud was reported to be "reaching 180 million people per month", with 10 hours of content being uploaded per minute.

 SoundCloud offers two mobile apps; the main SoundCloud app is oriented towards streaming, with music discovery, playlist, and sharing features.
 In November 2015, its separate app known as SoundCloud Pulse was released for Android and iOS; it is primarily oriented towards content creators, allowing users to upload and manage their uploads, reply to comments, and view statistics.
 In July 2020, SoundCloud introduced Insights into its mobile app, discontinuing SoundCloud Pulse.
 Through the new Insights portal all users can see their top listener, top city, top country and top 50 tracks, while Pro Unlimited subscribers have access to their top 50 everything (listeners, cities, countries, and tracks).

 In April 2017, Chromecast support was added to the main SoundCloud iOS app.

+SoundCloud previously delivered audio in 128 kbit/s MP3 and 64 kbit/s Opus formats via HTTP progressive download and HLS.
+On 15 September 2025, it was announced that the MP3 and Opus formats would be deprecated on 15 November 2025, and replaced by 96 kbit/s / 160 kbit/s AAC via HLS, as part of efforts to provide a standardised experience across various devices and operating systems.